 - Sun-Dried Tomatoes: I love sun-dried tomatoes on flatbreads and pizzas.
 Feel free to use thinly sliced fresh tomato instead.

 - Pesto: We can’t have pesto flatbread without pesto!
-I used the full recipe (1 cup) of my homemade basil pesto, which is the same recipe we use for pesto pizza.
+I used the full recipe (1 cup) of my homemade pesto, which is the same recipe we use for pesto pizza.
 But kale pesto from my pesto pasta salad would be equally tasty.

 Let’s quickly chat about this!
-For this flatbread, I used my homemade basil pesto recipe with an extra clove of garlic.
+For this flatbread, I used my homemade pesto recipe with an extra clove of garlic.
 You can use any pesto– homemade or store-bought– that you love.
 But I will say–like homemade flatbread dough, homemade pesto tastes best.

 I used 1 cup of the pesto, but feel free to go lighter.
 You can use any leftover pesto on salads, in star bread for a delicious savory option, with scrambled eggs, in turkey wraps, or spread on grilled chicken.
 It’s very fresh and very versatile!